-This catalog (which is effective 6/1/18-5/31/19) does not constitute a contract between the college and its students on either a collective or individual basis.
+This catalog does not constitute a contract between the college and its students on either a collective or individual basis.
 An enrollment agreement, signed by the student, constitutes a contract between the CIA and that student.

 The student should be aware that some information in the catalog may change.
 It is recommended that students considering enrollment check with the school to determine if there is any change from the information provided in the catalog.
 In addition, a catalog will contain information on the school's teaching personnel and courses/curricula offered.